-Welcome to my journey in building my own homelab.
-This will hopefully be an ongoing series of blog posts of my adventures in building my own personal infrastructure.
+Welcome to my journey in building my homelab.
+This will be an ongoing series of blog posts of my adventures in building my personal infrastructure.

 Part 1: The Adventure Begins (You are here!)